First read this page about why a sailing resume trumps a sailing certification every time.

 Sailors deserve to be recognized for their experience.
 Other than NauticEd, there is no existing sailing certificate that recognizes this because of the previous lack of practicality in logging time on paper.
 Times have changed and NauticEd has met the challenge to recognize sailors for their achievements.

 NauticEd has made it easy to document on the water experience using the power of the Internet.
 After a days sailing you can simply boot up your iPhone, Android device or hand-held web browser, run the application, hit one button and viola - you've logged your day out on the water.
 Alternatively, you can log any experience past or present via your Facebook page or just log into NauticEd.org and do the same.
 It's that simple and easy.

 The NauticEd Sailing Resume takes advantage of the power of the Internet.
 It helps students track their actual time spent on the water, which is where real hands-on learning takes place.
 The more time spent on the water, the more experienced and capable a sailor will be.
 This is why for example the United States Coast Guard requires 1 years worth of time spent on boats as well as extensive theory test out before one can attain a USCG professional captain's license.

-NauticEd has taken a similar theory PLUS experience approach and also added in an optional proficiency test by an accredited school:
+NauticEd has taken a similar theory PLUS experience approach and also added in an optional competence assessment by an American National Standards accredited school: